 Time to start cheering for your alma mater or the wee little underdog.

 It’s fun getting in the competitive spirit, with a flashback to college glory days as the camera zooms in on the student section, a frenzy of body paint and snarky cheers.
 But all that sitting around watching games and making laps to the fridge and back can take a toll.
 Team Roper St. Francis Healthcare offers a few suggestions for a healthier spin on March Madness:

 Be an Active Fan

-The average basketball player runs about three miles per game (according to a Runners World estimate).
+The average basketball player runs about three miles per game.
 Why should they have all the fun (and sweat)?
 Most of us can handle a few jumping jacks or sit ups, even in our street clothes.
 Here’s the game plan:

 - Each time your team scores a 3-pointer, hop up for three jacks.

 - And each time the opponent makes a foul shot, hit the floor for 5 sit ups.

 - Every slam dunk = a push up.
 (You can do it!)